acoppes/unity-gemserk-utilities/Readme.md

 * Systems ordering
   - ~~For now, just the gameobjects ordering.~~
   - Could add attributes for update after/before like Unity ecs

 * Delayed creation /destruction?
   - Maybe have a way to lightweight create, like Flyweight pattern, quickly create the object but initialize later on real usage.
 If entity destroyed before, then it was never initialized.
   - For destruction, we could mark the entity with special component and exclude it in systems if necessary, and have a System running for last to complete destroy.

 * Tuples
   - ~~Dependency Injection of tuples? (there is an extension for that, have to test it yet)~~
   - A concept between the filter and the pools?
 When we programmed Clash of the Olympians we had something like that.
   - Also, could be super useful for Controllers logic.

 * Entity Queries?
     - This is for quickly searching entities matching some criteria, but not only having or not a component but more like checking if some specific value conditions apply.

 * Database join?

-* Spawn entities while processing?
+* ~~Spawn entities while processing?~~
     - For example, for firing bullets or for spawning enemies.

-* Controllers (logic running from outside the systems)
+* Controllers
+  - A way to create custom specific logic for entities.
+  - Would be great to have an extensible way of adding custom events, for example, OnDamage(), game could add a system to call that event on all controllers from that entity implementing the OnDamaged interface.

 * Add or Remove entity during update?
   - Not sure if common, normally we would delegate the destruction to another system, like mark it has no more health or the effect is completed and then there is a system to process that.